Nice to meet you.

 - Mintty Review, Sudheer V.

-One of the standout aspects during my testing was the granular session customization.
-Unlike other terminals that give you a one-size-fits-all experience, SecureCRT allowed me to fine-tune nearly everything at a per-session level—whether it was adjusting key exchange methods, enabling logging policies, or defining connection timeout thresholds.
-This level of control gave me confidence in connecting to different servers with varying security requirements without constantly tweaking global settings.
+One of the standout aspects during my evaluation of the reviews was the granular session customization.
+Unlike other terminals that give you a one-size-fits-all experience, SecureCRT allows users to fine-tune nearly everything at a per-session level—whether it is adjusting key exchange methods, enabling logging policies, or defining connection timeout thresholds.
+This level of control gives users confidence in connecting to different servers with varying security requirements without constantly tweaking global settings.

 “This has been the best piece of software that I have ever used.
 Being able to keep access to all my network devices from 1 location is extremely helpful.
 It allows me to set up how I want to connect to each of them and what users I want to use and group them by location and what they are.
 You can even secure the software so that if someone has access to your computer for some reason, they cannot see your devices as they are encrypted.”